- College Fees

 Academic scholarships are open to students in Year 7 to Year 13.

-Drama scholarships are offered to students who demonstrate a commitment to, passion for, and outstanding achievement in Drama and Theatre Arts.
-Students are expected to excel in one or more of the following focus areas in Drama and Theatre Arts: Performer, Creator, or Leader.
-Students can apply for a performance-based Drama scholarship, with a focus on performing, directing and/or creating, or a technical Drama scholarship, with a focus on design, stagecraft and/or technical theatre.
+Theatre Scholarships are offered to students who demonstrate a commitment to, passion for, and who have outstanding achievement in Drama and Theatre Arts.
+Students are expected to excel in one or more of the following focus areas in Drama and Theatre Arts: Performer, Creator, and Leader.
+Students can apply for a performance-based Theatre scholarship, with a focus on performing, directing, and/or creating, or a technical Theatre scholarship, with a focus on design, stagecraft, and/or technical theatre.

-It is expected that candidates will make a significant contribution to Drama and Theatre Arts at the college, and that they have relevant experience contributing either to Renaissance College, their current school community, or the wider community.
-Drama Scholars will be active contributors to Drama and Theatre Arts activities at Renaissance College, and will help engage other members of the school community in Drama and Theatre Arts.
+It is expected that candidates will make a significant contribution to Drama and Theatre Arts at the college and that they have relevant experiences contributing either at Renaissance College, or their present school community, or within the wider community.
+Theatre Scholars will be active contributors to Drama and Theatre Arts activities at the Renaissance College, as well as helping to engage other members of the school community in Drama and Theatre.

 Students applying for Music Scholarships should strive to develop their ability and love for music through music creation, analysis, performance and reflection, and by attending a range of music activities both inside and outside school.
-Music is timetabled within the regular curriculum, but students also have the opportunity to participate in various musical activities and demonstrate their leadership potential.
-In recent years, Music Scholars have been awarded places for further education at Berklee College of Music, Eastman School of Music and Imperial College London and Manhattan School of Music.
+Music is timetabled within the regular curriculum but students also have the opportunity to participate in various musical activities and demonstrate their leadership potential.
+In recent years Music Scholars have been awarded places for further education at Berkeley College of Music, Eastman School of Music, Imperial College London and Manhattan School of Music.

-Under the Sports Scholarship programme, students must maintain a very high standard in physical education classes and co-curricular commitments while meeting overall academic standards.
+Under the Sports Scholarship programme, students must maintain a very high standard in Physical and Health Education classes and co-curricular commitments whilst meeting overall academic standards.
 They are also expected to continue developing their sporting skills and knowledge beyond school commitments.